vtexdocs/dev-portal-content/docs/guides/Checkout/shopping-cart-section-api-quick-start-guides/add-cart-items.md

 }
 [/block]

-[block:callout]
-{
-  "type": "info",
-  "body": "For more information about the meaning of each of the fields available in the shopping cart, access the [orderForm](https://developers.vtex.com/vtex-rest-api/reference/orderform-fields) overview."
+>ℹ️ For more information about the meaning of each of the fields available in the shopping cart, access the [orderForm](https://developers.vtex.com/vtex-rest-api/reference/orderform-fields) overview.
-}
-[/block]

 ## Error codes

 The following errors may appear as a message in the response body.